Healthy body image: Tips for guiding teens

 A healthy body image is an important part of a growing teen's self-esteem.
 Understand what you can do to help your teen feel comfortable with his or her body.By Mayo Clinic Staff

-Girls often face significant pressure to look attractive.
-The quest for a perfect body or appearance can take a heavy toll, though.
-Find out what you can do to help your daughter develop and maintain a healthy body image and self-esteem.
+Teenagers often face significant pressure to meet strict, unrealistic and harmful ideals around beauty and body build, weight, and shape.
+The quest for a "perfect" body or appearance can take a heavy toll on a teenager's confidence and physical and mental health.
+Find out what you can do to help your child develop and maintain a healthy body image and self-esteem.

 Causes of a negative body image

-Maintaining a healthy body image during adolescence, a period of major physical and emotional changes, can be difficult.
-Factors that might harm a girl's body image include:
+Body image is how you think or feel about your appearance, your body and how you feel in your own skin.
+Maintaining a normal and healthy body image during adolescence, a period of major physical and emotional changes, can be difficult.
+Factors that might harm a teenager's body image include:

-- Natural weight gain and other changes caused by puberty
+- Natural or expected weight gain and other changes caused by puberty

 - Peer pressure to look a certain way

-- Having a mother who's overly concerned about her own weight or her daughter's weight or appearance
+- Having a parent who's overly concerned about his or her own weight or his or her child's weight or appearance

-Research suggests that seeing material that sexually objectifies girls — where a girl is seen as a thing for others' sexual use rather than an independent, thinking person — can also have a harmful effect.
+- Seeing material in which a teen is seen as a thing for others' sexual use, rather than an independent, thinking person (sexual objectification)